raystack/frontier/docs/docs/authn/user.md

 then forward the request to Frontier server at `/v1beta1/auth/callback`.

 This callback url is used by the third party provider to redirect the user back to the Frontier server after successful authentication.
-Same config needs to be specified in the `callback_host` field of the `config.yaml` file.
+Same config needs to be specified in the `callback_urls` field of the `config.yaml` file.
-`callback_host` is required to generate the login URL for the third party provider that initiates the authentication flow.
+`callback_urls` is required to generate the login URL for the third party provider that initiates the authentication flow.

 ```yaml